 Saturated fat (A) raises cholesterol (B) and high cholesterol (B) is associated with increased risk of heart disease (C).
 Implying that saturated fat (A) causes heart disease (C).
 It’s a compelling argument.
 It seems so rational.
 But… it’s wrong.

-Likewise the The World Health Organisation advocate a diet with less than 30% calories from fat overall.
-The NHS pages on fats states “Current UK government guidelines advise cutting down on all fats” Then goes on to explain how to eat a low fat diet.
+Likewise, The World Health Organisation advocate a diet with less than 30% calories from fat overall.
+The NHS pages on fats states “Current UK government guidelines advise cutting down on all fats” Then goes on to explain how to eat a low-fat diet.
 They say “If you want to cut your risk of heart disease, it’s best to reduce your overall fat intake and swap saturated fats for unsaturated fats.” yet this is not what the highly expensive and extensive WHI study showed.